maxmetcalfe/alfred-strava/README.md

 4. Click "Authorize".

 5. Inspect the URL in the search bar and copy the value for `code`.
-This is the value for `REFRESH_TOKEN`.
+This is the value for `CODE`.

 6. That's it!
 Enter those values into the workflow configuration.